Mikhail Grabovski: International play

 Grabovski has represented Belarus in international play.
 He scored four goals and was the first star in one game (against tournament hosts Austria) in the 2005 IIHF World Championship.
 Grabovski was selected to play for his country at the 2010 Winter Olympics in Vancouver.
 However, he did not play due to injury.
 However, a few months later, he participated in the 2010 IIHF World Championship for Belarus.
 Grabovski was named captain of Belarus's roster on the eve of 2011 IIHF World Championship in Slovakia.
 In total, Grabovski has played in seven major international tournaments for Belarus.

 Personal life

 Grabovski and his wife Kate Van Alstyne had their first child, a daughter, on 30 December 2010.
 He missed the Maple Leafs' game against the Columbus Blue Jackets that night to be present at the birth.
 They had their second child, a son, on 6 December 2011.
-Grabovski and his wife called their son Jagger after The Rolling Stones frontman Mick Jagger.
-A third child was born 13 December 2017.
+Grabovski and his wife called their son Jaeger after The Rolling Stones frontman Mick Jagger.
+A third child was born 13 December 2017 named Charlie.
+A fourth, named James, was born on 16 April 2025.